 The Parthenon, beer, beer, and more beer…

 I spent the first day writing in Centennial Park with the elaborately designed architecture of the Parthenon as my muse.
-And I spent the first night dancing around town and getting kicked out of bars with a bachelor party I met, beer as my muse.
+And I spent the first night dancing around town and with a bachelor party and another solo-female-traveler I met, beer as my muse.

 I was lucky enough to have my parents drive in to spend the weekend with me.
-We drank so much that we were getting funny looks from frat boys, singing at the table, and dancing out on the floor.
+We drank so much that we were getting funny looks from frat boys.
+We were singing at the table and dancing out on the floor.
 We even ended one night with karaoke.
 I’d love to expand on the details of this portion of my time in Nashville, but the details are too fuzzy.

 And when they left the city I had plans to leave too.
-Except things never seem to go according to plan and I stayed in Nashville for about another week, or more so in a ‘suburb’ of Nashville if you will.
-I stayed with a gentlemen I had met my first night in town walking down the street.
-He was always gone at work and was trusting enough to give me the keys to his place.
-The first day I attempted to visit another commune and got seriously lost, and the next I tried to walk the downtown and spent all my time looking for parking.
-Besides that, I didn’t explore at all in my time here.
-Don’t get me wrong, Nashville is an extremely lively city.
+Except things never seem to go according to plan and I ended up staying in Nashville for an extra week.
+I stayed with a gentlemen I had met my first night in town.
+I was excited to take him up on this offer as Nashville is an extremely lively city.
 There are shops up and down every street.
-Live music is echoing out into the road all down Broadway, seven days a week at any time of day or night.
-There are always tons of people of people out and about.
+Live music is echoing out onto the road all down Broadway, seven days a week at any time of day or night.
+There are always tons of people out and about.
 And there are endless tours and attractions to take advantage of.
-But I was taking full advantage of actually having a home to hangout in, out of the public eye for a change.
-And when my host wasn’t working he was always good company as well.
+But instead, I ended up taking full advantage of actually having a house to hangout in and spent most of my time hanging out with my host at home, a much needed change of pace.